 The researchers also point out that, "the mechanism of action of the traditional ketogenic diets, as well as diets containing MCTs, goes beyond ketone production.
 Medium chain fatty acids are efficient in crossing the blood-brain barrier, unlike long chain fatty acids, and can be directly oxidized in the brain."

 In the final section of this post, we'll explain why CocoTherapy TriPlex MCT-3 Oil is highly beneficial for supporting dogs with seizures.

 CocoTherapy TriPlex MCT-3 Oil and Seizure Control in Dogs

 As the researchers highlighted in the quotes above, MCTs are thought to reduce seizure frequency as they provide an alternative energy supply to the brain.
-CocoTherapy TriPlex MCT-3 Oil is composed of a minimum of 93% medium-chain triglycerides, with higher levels of Caprylic Acid (C:8) and Capric Acid (C:10), plus Lauric Acid (C:12).
+CocoTherapy TriPlex MCT-3 Oil (MCT oil for dogs) is composed of a minimum of 93% medium-chain triglycerides, with higher levels of Caprylic Acid (C:8) and Capric Acid (C:10), plus Lauric Acid (C:12).

 The high levels of Caprylic Acid and Capric Acid in TriPlex MCT-3 convert to ketones in the liver, raising blood ketone levels quickly and efficiently.
 In addition, Lauric Acid is then converted to ketones at a slightly slower rate, sustaining blood ketones for prolonged cellular energy and food for the brain.
 For this reason, TriPlex MCT-3 has very pronounced therapeutic effects on brain health.
 It also protects against yeast overgrowth and provides a rapid and sustained source of energy.